The Journey: From Spec-Kit to SpecFact

 Spec-Kit and SpecFact are complementary, not competitive.

-Primary Use Case: SpecFact CLI for brownfield code modernization
+Primary Use Case: SpecFact CLI for validation evidence and AI-bloat defense on existing codebases

 What Spec-Kit Does Great